ttt-fifo/conftl/README.md

           delimiters=None)
 ```

+You must give eighter infile= or content= as input.
+You can ommit outfile= and in this case the decorated function will return the output as a string.
+Changing delimiters= is also possible.
+The function, decorated with template(...) must return dict, otherwise exception is raised.

 This type of complex context computation is well know by the web2py users, because this is the layout of the web2py controller.

 * **Render object**